arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-applications/index.md

 3. To use the icon library  Import { library } from '@fortawesome/fontawesome-svg-core'
 4. Import required icons for example { faFilm } from '@fortawesome/free-solid-svg-icons'
 5. And finally Add them the library with library.add(faFilm)
-6. Ideally we will be using more than one icons, so to add multiple icons just pass them to library.add method as comma separated values.
+6. Ideally we will be using more than one icon, so to add multiple icons just pass them to library.add method as comma separated values.

 ```
 import { BrowserModule } from '@angular/platform-browser';